nicktfranklin/IndependentClusters/README.md

 #### Notebooks:
-* A demonstration of the model's performance can be found in the notebook file `Demonstration.ipynb`
+* A demonstration of the model's performance can be found in the notebook file `Demonstration for paper.ipynb`

 * A demonstration of a meta-agent that uses a reinforcement learning process to arbitrate between Joint and Independent clustering can be found in the notebook file `Demonstration - Meta agent.ipynb`

-* An information theoretic analysis detailing under what conditions it is useful to cluster can be found in `NormativeAnalysis.ipynb`
+* An information theoretic analysis detailing under what conditions it is useful to cluster can be found in `Information Theoretic Analysis.ipynb`

-* A demonstration of a problem where the explorations costs grow with each new context can be found in `Rooms Problem.ipynb`
+* A demonstration of a problem where the explorations compound with each new context can be found in `Rooms Problem.ipynb`

+* (In Progress) A demonstration varying the parameters of the rooms problem can be found in `Rooms Growth.pynb`

 ___